 I’ve been writing a lot of practical, SEO-friendly content lately.
-The reason for this is fairly mundane; I’m trying to grow my website, trying to improve my income, all the usual stuff.
+The reason for this is fairly mundane; I’m trying to grow my website, trying to improve my income and all the usual stuff.
 However, I feel compelled to write this post after the events of this weekend.
 It’s a topic that’s never far from the forefront of my mind, mainly because it’s something I feel many of us feel trapped within.
 Social media.
 Or, more realistically, Antisocial media.

 I probably won’t articulate all this very well, because I’m writing off the cuff, but I’ll try my best.
-It’s not a problem that can be easily solved, but we need to try and discuss it at the very least.
+It’s not a problem that can be easily solved, but we need to try and explore it at the very least.

 The nation has been quick to place the blame for Caroline’s death on social media and the tabloid press.
 I agree that both of these things have a huge role to play in the increase of people taking their own lives.
 According to the BMJ, cyberbullying is an international public health concern.
 I’d agree with that.
 Online abuse is everywhere; it’s become almost the norm, to be expected, something we just have to put up with.